-When snow is up to or above the top of the rail and trains are approaching heavy descending grades, meeting or waiting points, or has received a signal indication requiring the train to approach a location prepared to stop, the Engineer must make an automatic brake application sufficiently in advance of the location to determine that brakes are working properly.
+When snow is up to or above the top of the rail or during inclement weather conditions which may cause snow or ice build up to occur between brake shoes and wheels, and trains are approaching heavy descending grades, meeting or waiting points, or have received a signal indication requiring the train to approach a location prepared to stop, the Engineer must make an automatic brake application sufficiently in advance of the location to determine that brakes are working properly.

 If brakes do not provide sufficient braking effort, the train must be stopped by a full service brake application with dynamic brake fully applied.
-(If, in any crewmember's judgment, circumstances require an emergency brake application, this is to be done without hesitation).
+If, in any crewmember's judgment, circumstances require an emergency brake application, this is to be done without hesitation.
 After stop is made, train will be inspected to determine that brake shoes are free of snow and ice buildup before proceeding.
 Additional running tests on freight trains may be required as specified in Timetable Special Instructions.